Navigate the menus below to get answers to your most frequently asked questions about the NGICP.

 Additionally, demand has been growing for a national program to provide credentialed green infrastructure construction and maintenance professionals.
 The white paper, The Need for National Green Infrastructure Training and Certification, provides more background on this need.

-The NGICP Governing Body has been granted the authority by WEF to establish the NGICP governance and structure, including development of policies and procedures.
-Once these components are in place, the Governing Body will transition to the NGICP Commission, which will be responsible for the sustainable operation of the NGICP.
+The NGICP Certification Council (previously called Governing Body) has been granted the authority by WEF to establish the NGICP governance and structure, including development of policies and procedures.
+Since these components are in place, the Governing Body has now transitioned to the NGICP Certification Council, which will be responsible for the sustainable operation of the NGICP.

 NGICP’s primary objectives are to: